Rigidity of high dimensional graph manifolds: Quasi-isometries and asymptotic cones

-The previous Lemma asserts that quasi-geodesics in a space give rise to a bi-Lipschitz path in the asymptotic cone.
-Our next result shows a type of converse to this result.
+The previous results assert that coarsely Lipschitz paths and Lipschitz loops give rise to Lipschitz paths and loops in the asymptotic cone (in fact, in the case of loops the Lipschitz condition could be replaced by the analogous coarse Lipschitz condition, but this is not relevant to our purposes).
+The next lemma shows a type of converse to this result.